zorbaTheRainy/autotranslate/README.md

 				# - ORIGINAL_BEFORE_TRANSLATION=0                                     # (optional) When appending the original and translated files, which should go first?
 				# - TRANSLATE_FILENAME=1                                              # (optional) Should the filename also be translated?
 			volumes:
-				- /etc/localtime:/etc/localtime:ro                                    # sync to host time
+				- /etc/localtime:/etc/localtime:ro                                    # (optional) Sync to host time
-				- /volume1/translate/:/inputDir
+				- /volume1/translate/:/inputDir                                       # (mandatory) The directory where you put the un-translated file
-				- /volume1/consume/:/outputDir
+				- /volume1/consume/:/outputDir                                        # (mandatory) The directory where AutoTranslate will put the translated file
-				- /volume1/autotranslate_logs/:/logDir
+				- /volume1/autotranslate_logs/:/logDir                                # (near mandatory) The directory where log files are stored, 1 per input file and a master log file